top of page

 Glass

 No items made of glass, or that predominantly contain glass, may be brought into the campsite or music arena.
-Obviously you can bring spectacles, mobile phones and cameras, but anything that might break and cause injury is totally prohibited by Nene Park.
+Obviously you can bring spectacles, mobile phones and cameras, but anything that might break and cause injury is totally prohibited.

 Can we bring camping chairs and where can we sit?